-Lastly, we examine the explanatory power of the two remote drivers for the 341 precipitation response (Figure 7).
-Where the responses are statistically significant, 342 TW is mainly related to drying (Figure 7a) and VB delay to wetting (Figure 7b).
-343 The drying response to TW is centered at 45°S, consistent with the diminishing of 344 cyclone density related to this remote driver.
-Also, wetting on the west coasts of 345 the continents as a response to the VB delay can be related to the enhanced cyclone 346 density in these same regions.
-In the next section we analyze the storylines related 347 to the extreme responses of the two drivers and concentrate on inhabited regions 348 because of the socio-economic impact that precipitation changes might induce, 349 therefore we do not analyze the Antarctic coast.
-However, we remark that this 350 is one of the regions where both drivers have explanatory power.
-The fraction of 351 variance explained by the linear model locally reaches 60%, but is generally lower 352 for this field than for the other fields.
-However, agreement with the circulation 353 and cyclone density responses provides robustness to the results.
-354
+Lastly, we examine the explanatory power of the two remote drivers for the precipitation response (Fig. 7).
+Where the responses are statistically significant, TW is mainly related to drying (Fig. 7a) and VB delay to wetting (Fig. 7b).
+The drying response to TW is centered at 45°S, consistent with the diminishing of cyclone density related to this remote driver.
+Also, wetting on the west coasts of the continents as a response to the VB delay can be related to the enhanced cyclone density in these same regions.
+In the next section we analyze the storylines related to the extreme responses of the two drivers and concentrate on inhabited regions because of the socio-economic impact that precipitation changes might induce, therefore we do not analyze the Antarctic coast.
+However, we remark that this is one of the regions where both drivers have explanatory power.
+The fraction of variance explained by the linear model locally reaches 60%, but is generally lower for this field than for the other fields.
+However, agreement with the circulation and cyclone density responses provides robustness to the results.

-355 3.2 Storylines of regional wind and precipitation changes
+3.2 Storylines of regional wind and precipitation changes

-We constructed four storylines of climate change corresponding to extreme states 356 of the remote drivers for DJF (see mathematical details in Appendix A), in addi-357 tion to the MEM.
-Hemispheric maps for u850 changes in each storyline (Figure 8) 358 and selected domain maps for precipitation (Figure 9) are explained in this sec-359 tion.
-We computed a SAM index for each storyline (as explained in Section 2.4) as 360 a quantification of the zonal-mean circulation change.
-The variability of the SAM 361 has been widely studied in its relationship with that of the precipitation anoma-362 lies (Silvestri and Vera, 2003; Sen Gupta and England, 2006; Silvestri and Vera, 363 2009).
-In addition, the impact of the projected SAM trend on future precipitation 364 changes in the SH has also been identified (Lim et al., 2016).
-Therefore the SAM 365 response associated with each of the storylines was also estimated to complement the interpretation of the precipitation response in each storyline.
+We constructed four storylines of climate change corresponding to extreme states of the remote drivers for DJF (see mathematical details in "Appendix A"), in addition to the MEM.
+Hemispheric maps for u850 changes in each storyline (Fig. 8) and selected domain maps for precipitation (Fig. 9) are explained in this section.
+We computed a SAM index for each storyline (as explained in Sect.
+2.4) as a quantification of the zonal-mean circulation change.
+The variability of the SAM has been widely studied in its relationship with that of the precipitation anomalies (Silvestri and Vera 2003; Sen Gupta and England 2006; Silvestri and Vera 2009).
+In